Kedoodle/kedoodle.github.io/notes/books/clean-code.md

 Excessive indentation is a sign that a function can have some code extracted out.
 By reducing code blocks within `if`, `else`, `while`, `for`, etc. statements down to one line, we can very clearly see what is going on.
 The one line is a function call with a descriptive name of what it does.

+Traversing through levels of abstraction is aided by appropriate placement of functions.
+A function at a higher level of abstraction should be followed immediately by the lower level functions which it calls.
+This makes it easy for readers to follow the code top-down.

+Switch statements are magnets for bad code.
+They do many things and are likely to grow in size.
+The problem is accentuated when several switch statements of similar structure are sprawled throughout the code.
+This can be solved through polymorphism - we can have a single switch statement which creates the appropriate polymorphic object.

+Function names should be chosen to represent what the function does.
+It sounds obvious, but naming tends to be one of the hardest things get right.
+When we call our function, it should do what we expect it to do based on its name.

+The number of arguments for a function should be minimal - zero, if at all possible.
+This makes understanding and testing the function much simpler.
+There are obvious cases where a single argument (monadic) makes sense.
+Two or more arguments are less common - any more would be exceptional and hard to justify.

+Side effects are to be avoided.
+We should not be making changes or doing things that are not expected.
+As an example, in a program for making an instant coffee, checking if the water has boiled should not also start brewing the coffee.
+More on command-query separation [here](/notes/concepts/command-query-separation).

 # Chapter 4: Comments